IliaValkov/YoutubePlaylistOrganizer/README.md

 # YoutubePlaylistOrganizer
 Independent project for application that augments YouTube playlist interaction.

-The aim of this project is build on top of what I have learned in F.Zammeti's book "Modern Full-Stack Development: Using TypeScript, React, Node.js, Webpack, and Docker".
+The aim of this project is my own personal exercise.
+It builds on top of what I have learned in F.Zammeti's book "Modern Full-Stack Development: Using TypeScript, React, Node.js, Webpack, and Docker".

 ## Concept